 Bracket fungi encompass a host of species that typically grow in tough semicircular shelves on tree trunks, logs and branches, their mycelium consuming both the living and the dead wood within (although there are some soil-dwelling types that form mycorrhizal relationships with their hosts).
 For more on mycorrhizal fungi, see this previous posting on Fly Agarics.
 The term has been applied in a general fashion to various examples on the basis of the physical form of the fruiting bodies rather than any genetic kinship.
-As such it includes such notable edibles as the Chicken of the Woods (Laetiporus sulphureus) also known as the Sulphur Shelf, and the grisly looking Beefsteak fungus (Fistulina hepatica), which oozes a blood-red liquid when cut (featured image)
+As such it includes such notable edibles as the Chicken of the Woods (Laetiporus sulphureus) also known as the Sulphur Shelf, and the grisly looking Beefsteak fungus (Fistulina hepatica), which oozes a blood-red liquid when cut (image at end of post).

 Other brackets are the massive, horse-shoe like growth of the Tinder Fungus (Fomes fomentarius), which no one would describe as worthy of eating, and the decorative Turkey Tail (Trametes versicolor).

 However, the term bracket fungi also refers more specifically to the group known as the polypores, so-called because instead of gills the fruiting bodies release their spores through numerous vertical pores and tubes on their underside.
 This tube layer is supported by the more durable upper layer that grows out of the substrate known as the subiculum.
 Because of the woody or leathery toughness of the subiculum on many bracket fungi, the fruiting bodies, known commonly as conks, endure throughout the seasons, in some species lasting for many years.
 While the fruiting bodies of your average gilled mushroom pop up in Autumn sometimes for a matter of days, bracket fungi are regularly encountered throughout the year.